-Bullying of any form is totally unacceptable and should be robustly addressed by schools as and when it occurs in or out of school.
-We know that 70% of Gypsy, Roma and Traveller children will experience race-based discrimination during their education career.
-Use the tools and services below to be support your child.
-We are working diligently to address attitudes towards the bullying of Gypsy, Roma and Traveller children at a national and local level every day.
+Bullying in any form is entirely unacceptable and must be addressed robustly by schools whenever it occurs, both inside and outside of school.
+Research indicates that 70% of Romani (Gypsy), Roma, and Irish Traveller children will experience race-based discrimination during their educational journey.
+Use the tools and services below to support your child.
+We are working diligently every day to tackle attitudes towards the bullying of Romani (Gypsy), Roma, and Irish Traveller children at both national and local levels.

 Introduction

-Experiencing bullying of any kind can be extremely difficult for any child or young person.
-As a parent or carer, you can often be left feeling helpless, watching your child or young person face difficulties they may not be equipped to deal with.
+Experiencing bullying can be extremely challenging for any child or young person.
+As a parent or carer, you may feel helpless watching your child face difficulties they aren’t equipped to handle.

 What sub-section are available on this page?